TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

                    └── Show.html (for Blog->show() action)

-If you don't use Extbase you can still use this convention, but it is not a requirement to use this structure to group templates into logical groups, such as "Page" and "Content" to group different types of templates.
+If you don't use `Extbase`:pn: you can still use this convention, but it is not a requirement to use this structure to group templates into logical groups, such as "Page" and "Content" to group different types of templates.

-In Fluid, the location of these paths is defined with :php:`\TYPO3Fluid\Fluid\Core\Rendering\RenderingContext->setTemplatePaths()`.
+In `Fluid`:pn:, the location of these paths is defined with :php:`\TYPO3Fluid\Fluid\Core\Rendering\RenderingContext->setTemplatePaths()`.

-TYPO3 provides the possibility to set the paths using TypoScript.
+`TYPO3`:pn: provides the possibility to set the paths using `TypoScript`:pn:.

 :file:`Templates`
 -----------------

-The template contains the main Fluid template.
+The template contains the main `Fluid`:pn: template.
 When using a layout (this is optional), you must define the sections that are referenced by the layout.

 :file:`Layouts`